Aurelio Voltaire: Television

 Voltaire was hired for his first directing job in 1988 with MTV, creating the "MTV-Bosch" station ID in the style of Hieronymus Bosch.
 The stop motion tour of the hellish Garden of Earthly Delights won several awards including a Broadcast Design Award.
 This station ID was included in a capsule of 21st century media that was shot into space.
-He has also made morbid station IDs and for clients such as Cartoon Network, Sci-Fi Channel and its Animation Station block, USA Network, and Nickelodeon.
+He has also made station IDs for clients such as Cartoon Network, Sci-Fi Channel and its Animation Station block, USA Network, and Nickelodeon.

-Besides his work with commercials, he has made short films and series such as Rakthavira and Chi-Chian.
-Chi-Chian, based on an ID he did for the Sci-Fi Channel, is now a 14-episode flash animated series on Syfy's website.
-Before that, Chi-Chian started out as a comic book series that included 6 issues (published by Sirius Entertainment), which eventually evolved into the Flash-animated series.
+After publishing a six-issue comic book series titled Chi-Chian through Sirius Entertainment, Voltaire created a station ID for the Sci-Fi Channel featuring the eponymous character.
+This led the network to commission Voltaire to create an animated series featuring the character for their website.
+The resulting Flash animated series, Chi-Chian, debuted on the website in November 2000 and concluded in May 2001; a total of 14 episodes were produced.

-He currently teaches stop motion animation at the School of Visual Arts in New York City, as well as animating, directing, and singing.
+He previously taught stop motion animation at the School of Visual Arts in New York City, as well as animating, directing, and singing.

-Voltaire has written two of his songs especially for the TV show The Grim Adventures of Billy & Mandy: "BRAINS!" and "Land of the Dead".
+Voltaire has written two of his songs especially for the TV show The Grim Adventures of Billy & Mandy: "Brains!" and "Land of the Dead".

 Appeared on the Discovery Channel series, Oddities, in 2012, buying a "slice of brain" for a music video prop.

 On his YouTube channel The Lair of Voltaire, Voltaire publishes the video series Gothic Homemaking, a guide to gothic style.

+On May 26, 2025, it was announced that Voltaire would voice the character of Duke and write a song for the pilot of the YouTube net series "The Vampire Series".

 Film

 Voltaire has acted in movies.
 One movie he appeared in as the character "Verrill", was Model Hunger (2016).
-He additionally contributed a cameo as the exorcist Altair in The Velocipastor in 2017.
+He additionally contributed a cameo as the exorcist Altair in The VelociPastor in 2017.

 Voltaire will be appearing in visual companion content for American Murder Song as Unwed Henry.
 The first video featuring his character was released at the 2016 Steampunk World's Fair and later on YouTube.

+Voltaire will be co-directing the upcoming horror film, The Demonatrix with co-director Jeff Ferrell.
+He is also playing the part of Father Veto opposite Hannah Fierman's dominatrix, Lita.